A Simplistic 5-Minute Warm Up Routine To Keep You Limber

 The glutes and the abs are a critical component of the core and should be targeted first to begin most workouts.
 Failing to do so always puts you in poor postural positions.
 (You Probably Have Bad Posture- Here's How to Tell

 If you attempt to perform compound exercises without engaging your core, you will end up in suboptimal positions increasing the risk of injury.

 Here are a few examples of drills that activate the glutes and abdominals simultaneously

 When performing these drills, squeeze your glutes and brace your core as hard as you can for a 5 count.
 Relax and repeat the drill for 5 repetitions.

-The next component of our warm ups are dynamic stretches.
+The next component of our warm-ups is dynamic stretches.
 Stretching is meant to elongate any muscle fibers that are either tight or stiff.

 Your muscles can become tight from prolonged repetitive use.

-A very common example of this are tight calves in women who wear high heels often.
-The foot remains in a plantar flexed position which keeps the calf muscles shortened and on tension.
+A very common example of this is tight calves in women who wear high heels often.
+The foot remains in a plantarflexed position which keeps the calf muscles shortened and on tension.
 Over time this leads to restrictions in activities that require ankle dorsiflexion and ultimately, knee injuries.

 Generally, when most people hear the word ‘stretching,’ they think about static stretching.
 This is when you hold one fixed position for a specific length of time.